hooverken/ARMPowershell/README.md

 * Make sure you are connected to the target Azure environment using the Az Powershell module
 * Must be connected to Azure as a user that has the ability to configure the storage account (e.g. `Owner`)
 * The ActiveDirectory Powershell module must be installed
-* Your Powershell session is running in an elevated (Administrator) context
+* Your Powershell session must be running in an elevated (Administrator) context
 * You must have have permission to create computer objects in the target OU